 If work is your top priority, this might be your motivation.
 Arriving late to work every morning, or dragging yourself through the day, doesn’t benefit your career.
 Shifting your schedule could give you more energy for work.
 Not having to slog through every workday could also reduce your stress level.

 Decide what your new wake up time and bedtime will be but don’t try to change your schedule overnight.
 Instead, set your alarm for 15 minutes earlier each morning.
 Keep this up until you reach your ideal wake up time.
 Every evening, go to bed 15 minutes earlier as well.
 Keep this up until you reach your ideal bedtime.
 If your goal includes adding hours of sleep to your schedule, your ideal bedtime may take longer to reach than your ideal wake time.

 Even after you reach your goals, don’t expect to feel well-rested right away.
 If you’ve been sleep-deprived for a while, it’s going to take time for you to catch up.
 It could take a couple of weeks for you to feel the full effect of your new schedule.

 Research has found that getting extra exposure to light early in the day helps people shift to an earlier schedule.
 If it’s daylight, try to spend some of your morning outside.
 If it’s dark, you can use a 10,000 lux, low UV, lightbox instead.Effects of Light on Circadian Rhythms | NIOSH | CDC

 Tips for “Winding Down” at Night

 Being a night owl was much less of a problem before the invention of electricity.
-Since darkness no longer gives a natural pause to our activities, most night owls have to learn the art of winding down.
+Darkness forced everyone into bed at an earlier hour.
+Since sundown no longer governs our bedtime, most night owls have to learn the art of winding down.
 Here are a few tips: